hull/hull-js/docs-reference.md

 There are a few things to be noticed here:

-* `loggedIn` is a method bound to the context of the template. it returns false if no user is connected, a truthy value otherwise.
+* `loggedIn` is a method bound to the context of the template. it returns false if no user is connected, a truthy value [see details](#) otherwise.
 * The user itself is bound to the context of the template, that's what makes {{name}} available.
 * Look at the `data-hull-action` attribute in the login button. `data-hull-action` represent special `click` handlers.
 Learn more [here]().

-#### More about prepackaged widgets
+### More about prepackaged widgets

 Now you can already start adding social features in your app or even build a complete 100% social app with Hull!
-To know everything aout our prepackaged widgets, refer to the [widgets reference]().
+To know everything about our prepackaged widgets, refer to the [widgets reference]().

-### Creating your own widgets
+## Creating your own widgets

-#### File structure
+### File structure

-In Hull, as in [Aura](http://github.com/aurajs/aura), there's a golden rule stating that:
+In Hull, there's a golden rule abut widgets coming from [Aura](#architecture) stating that:

 * At the filesystem level, each widget must be placed in its own folder.
 * The name of the folder is used as the name of the widget.

-By default, in Hull, widgets are looked after in a folder called `widgets`, but you can change this.
+By default, in Hull, widgets are looked after in a folder called `widgets`, but you can obviously change this.
-See the [Configuration](/docs/Hull.js/configuration) page for details on how to change the default behaviour and add more entry points for your widgets.
+See the [Configuration](/docs/Hull.js/configuration) page for details on how to change the default behaviour and add more _widget sources_ for your widgets.

-Every child subfolder of `widgets` is the description of a folder.
+Every subfolder of `widgets` is the description of a widget.
 The contents of a widget folder should be as follows:

 * A `main.js` file that will bootstrap and describe the widgets, specifying its templates, dependencies and overall behaviour.
 This file is mandatory, no matter how small it can be.
 * One or many template files, in the form of \*.hbs files.
 These files will be referenced by `main.js`.